ngdangkietswe/ngdangkietswe/README.md

-_**Do not waste yourself in rejection, nor bark against the bad, but chant the beauty of the good.**_
+_**One's philosophy is not best expressed in words; it is expressed in the choices one makes... and the choices we make are ultimately our responsibility.**_

-Ralph Waldo Emerson
+Eleanor Roosevelt